 When someone dies, HMRC is one of the most important organisations to notify – and one of the more complex to deal with.
 Unlike a bank or utility company, there is no single form to fill in and no single process to follow.
 HMRC may be involved in several different ways: as the authority that collects income tax, as the department that manages PAYE, as the body overseeing Child Benefit, and – via a separate team – as the collector of inheritance tax.

 This guide walks through each element in plain terms.
-It covers how to notify HMRC of the death, what happens with income tax and PAYE, when a self-assessment return is needed, what to do about Child Benefit, and what the inheritance tax rules require.
+It covers how to notify HMRC of the death, what Tell Us Once does and does not cover, how income tax and PAYE are settled, when a final self-assessment return is needed, how to pay inheritance tax directly from the deceased’s bank account, when the estate owes capital gains tax, how pension lump sums are taxed, and how to claim a refund if the deceased overpaid.
 These are all separate tasks; some will apply to every estate, others only to specific circumstances.

 If you are working through all the organisations you need to contact, our who do I need to notify? checklist tool can help – select the services the person had and get a tailored list with phone numbers and documents needed for each.